romulocollopy/multplat-ui/README.md

 # multplat-ui

-UI for Interacting with multiple Social Networks platforms
+UI for Interacting with multiple Social Networks platforms using React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.